tmarjomaa/building4/content/posts/how-to-use-staging-in-azure-static-web-apps.md

 Afer the pull request is merged, Azure will pull the plug from staging environment and it will be removed.

-Want to more or leave a commont, reach out to me on [LinkedIn](https://linkedin.com/in/tommimarjomaa) or [Twitter](https://twitter.com/tommimarjomaa).
+Want to know more or leave a comment?
+Reach out to me on [LinkedIn](https://linkedin.com/in/tommimarjomaa) or [Twitter](https://twitter.com/tommimarjomaa).

 Until next time, take care.